adamralph/minver/README.md

 Platform support: all platforms supported by .NET SDK-style projects.

-Also available as a [command line tool](#can-i-use-minver-to-version-software-which-is-not-built-using-a-net-sdk-style-project) for use in any Git repository.
+Also available as a [command-line tool](#can-i-use-minver-to-version-software-which-is-not-built-using-a-net-sdk-style-project) for use in any Git repository.

 - [Prerequisites](#prerequisites)
 - [Quick start](#quick-start)